speculatrix/web_get_iplayer/ROADMAP.md

 In reverse chonological order

+### Stop background get_iplayer

+It is now possible to kill a running get_iplayer background process

 ### Sub directories
 Fixed bug deleting items in sub directory.
 Fixed bug allowing web browser to raw download from sub directory.